 We’ve heard it all before, haven’t we?
 Paint the room white, ensure theres an ensemble bed, and place a mirror in the room to bounce light around it.
 It’s decorating 101 kinda stuff and I say it’s time to set the record straight.
 No more decorating by numbers.
 Truth is, you can have an amazing bedroom even if it is small.
 It doesn’t have to be boring, and it doesn’t have to be white.
 Alert the presses!

-Today I’m going to take you through how I decorate small rooms, so you too can make the most of your cosy bedroom.
+Today I’m going to take you through how I decorate small bedrooms, so you too can make the most of your cosy boudoir.
 Because when it comes to your master, size does not matter! 😉

 Ok, so a lot of the time you’ll be told to put an ensemble bed into a small bedroom.
 And I understand the theory.
 People assume an ensemble bed is smaller due to the lack of bed frame, and therefore it will create less visual impact.
 This can be true in some cases, but it can also look like a large box in the room that goes all the way to the floor.
 Certainly not roomy in look and feel.